… or repairs mayhem … sort of

 I didn’t spot it at first.
 Instead, I’ve focused on connectors that were all-time shorted, regardless of button positions.

 Yup, just a simple mechanical problem.
-I’ve straightened this lever and the problem was fixed – Cassette recorder started to work normally.
+I’ve straightened this lever and the problem was fixed – the Cassette recorder started to work normally.

 CPC 464 nr.4